BharathappriyanGM/movie-review-sentimentAnalysis/README.md

 1. Project Overview:

-High-level description of what the project does (e.g., "Movie Review Analyzer leverages AI to analyze user-submitted reviews for sentiment and themes").
+Movie Review Analyzer is a web application that uses an ensemble of machine learning models (Logistic Regression, LSTM, and Transformer) to analyze movie reviews for sentiment and thematic content.
+The system provides sentiment predictions with confidence scores and identifies movie genres/themes from review text.

 2. Tech Stack: